Jitesh117/jitesh117.github.io/content/musings/triumph-of-the-nerds.md

  Seeing all these great talented people pop up on your feed really inspires me to become great at whatever I aspire to be doing.

-It's a great time to be a creator on the internet, only our imagination and determination are the limitations now.
+It's a great time to be a creator on the internet.
+The barriers for entry have never been lower.
+Only thing which can limit us is our imagination and determination.